-Presented to the public at the SIHH 2010 event, the Vacheron Constantin Patrimony Traditionnelle 38 mm (Ref.
-82172/000G-9383) hand-wound watch is a white gold version of the model presented last year.
+Presented to the public at the SIHH 2010, the hand-wound Vacheron Constantin Patrimony Traditionnelle 38 mm (Ref.
+82172/000G-9383) is a white-gold version of the model presented last year.
 With its Spartan design and a nicely decorated hand-made mechanism, this refreshed timepiece still seems to be an accessory of choice for CEOs of transnational corporations.

-Like the original model, the refreshed iteration is still powered by the Calibre 4400 hand-wound movement.
+Like the original model, the refreshed iteration still sports the hand-wound VC Calibre 4400.
 Classical in its style and design, the movement is easily serviceable and, featuring one large mainspring barrel instead of a pair, is more reliable.

-The movement is well finished, too, with its perfect Geneva stripes, sun-burst pattern on the barrel and beautiful perlage.
+The movement is well finished, too, with its perfect Geneva stripes, the sunburst pattern on the barrel, and beautiful circular graining.
 The caliber also sports the legendary Hallmark of Geneva seal that ensures that the mechanism was made according to the highest industry standards.

-The watch’s dial features faceted hour markers giving the dial a third dimension and clearly stating that this is not some cheap stuff from the “below $3000” category of Swiss watches.
+The silver-opaline dial features faceted hour markers giving the dial a third dimension and stating that this is not some cheap stuff from the “below $3000” category.
 The dauphine hands are slightly frosted, which makes them look even more, well, noble.

 The sub-dial for the small second hand, which is located at 6 o’clock, is a down-sized version of the main dial.
 It also somehow balances the Maltese Cross and the oversized (well, at least, to my taste) “Vacheron Constantin / Geneve” marks at 12 o’clock.

-It is really a good thing that the watch doesn’t have a date window, since it would simply ruin this peaceful, zen-inspired design.
+It is a good thing that the dial doesn’t have a date window since it would simply ruin this peaceful, Zen-inspired design.

-With its mirror-polished 18-carat white gold case measuring just 38 millimeters in diameter and less than 7.8 millimeters thick, the time measuring device doesn’t take too much space on one’s wrist and, thanks to its relatively long lugs, looks great even on a hand of a slightly overweight person in his 60s.
+With its mirror-polished 18-karat white gold case measuring just 38 millimeters in diameter and less than 7.8 millimeters thick, the Patrimony Traditionnelle doesn’t take too much space on one’s wrist and, thanks to its relatively long lugs, looks great even on a hand of a slightly overweight person in his 60s.

 Photos: Vacheron Constantin